An overview of the Leeds Recycling and Energy Recovery Facility

 - An innovative building based upon the use of glass and timber framing;

-- A green ‘living’ wall to the southern façade to enhance the visual impact and provide biodiversity, the green wall is one of the largest of its kind in Europe;
+- A green ‘living’ wall to the southern façade to enhance the visual impact and provide a home for biodiversity, the green wall is one of the largest of its kind in Europe;

 - A visitor centre that offers people the opportunity to learn more about the facility and educate people on waste and recycling in Leeds